About

 To be honest I don't exactly remember how I found out about Neocities.
 Probably googled "where can I host a website for free" if I were to hazard a guess.
 I chose Neocities over other free alternatives because it seems to be reliable, is a relatively popular choice, and the 1GB limit wouldn't be an issue since I plan to host some of my files on File Garden.

-// A brief history of the Archive's precursors
+// A brief history of my experience with web dev

 2021–2023

-During my sophomore and junior year of high school, we were forced to make a "portfolio" using Google Site.
-It was basically writing reflections on some projects we did.
+During my sophomore and junior year of high school, we were forced to make a portfolio using Google Site.
+It was essentially a showcase of some of the projects we did along with written reflections.
 I did put a considerate amount of effort into making my website look pretty, but I only have so much passion for school assignments lol.

 Early 2024(?)–May 2024